 Unfortunately, the enamel coating itself is fragile and can chip under misuse.

 Tramontina vs Le Creuset Dutch Oven Design

 Both of these handle are well designed.
-They give ample room for a good and easy grip.
+They give ample room for a comfortable and easy grip.
 I have enough room to clear my knuckle in both Dutch Oven.
-Le Creuset handle has slightly more room however, Tramontina handle is wider.
-I can fit my pinky finger easily in the Tramontina Dutch Oven.
+Le Creuset handle has slightly more room for my knuckles.
+Tramontina handle is wider though.
+I can fit all my finger easily in the Tramontina Dutch Oven.
 Where as in the Le Creuset, I can only use three of my fingers.
-In terms of design, I would say that Tramontina has a better design.
+In terms of design, I would say that Tramontina is better.
 The chances of you dropping the dutch oven is lower.

 The shape of both Tramontina and Le Creuset are surprisingly similar.
 Tramontina is 10 inch in diameter with a base cooking diameter of 8.25 inch.
 Le Creuset is 10.3 inch in diameter and 8.5 inch in diameter.
 Tramontina is slightly taller at 5.25 inch while Le Creuset is only 4.75 inch.

 A wider dutch oven is more practical than the taller type of dutch oven.
 They usually sacrifice width for height.
 When you do that, you have to sear food in more batches.
 If you dont do that, food will steam.
 Not only that, it is easier to stir and move food around.
-A wider dutch oven is preferable over a narrow one.
+I recommend getting a wider dutch oven over a narrow one.
 Le Creuset wins this round, but both are quite close.